-The methodology of the course will be the following: 3 of the four weekly hours would correspond to theoretical and practical classes and 1 hour to tutoring classes for small groups.
+The methodology of the course will be the following: 3 of the four weekly hours will correspond to theoretical-practical classes and 1 hour to tutoring classes for small groups.

-In theoretical and practical classes the professor will develop the contents with emphasis on the resolution of questions, problems and applications.
-Some demonstration and / or application may be left as work for tutorials.
+In the theoretical-practical classes, the professor will develop the content of the course, emphasizing both conceptual aspects and applications.
+Part of the content -some demonstration and/or particular application- may be left as work for tutorials.